apereo/cas/docs/cas-server-documentation/planning/Getting-Started.md

 that may already have solved the same issues you face today.

 <div class="alert alert-warning"><strong>KISS</strong><p>In general, avoid designing and/or adopting
-use cases and workflows that heavily alter the CAS internal components, induce a heavy burden your management and maintenance of the configuration or re-invent the CAS software and its supported protocols.
+use cases and workflows that heavily alter the CAS internal components, induce a heavy burden on your management and maintenance of the configuration or re-invent the CAS software and its supported protocols.
 All options simply add to maintenance cost and headache.</p></div>